 There are 8,000 stocks in the US stock market...
 There are only so many stocks and charts a human being can follow at any given time...
 You’re going to be hard pressed to get through 8,000 charts within a week...
 Let alone in within a second...
 Bill: But you’re saying SAM can search the market 5 MILLION times per second?
 Nate: Exactly!
-Tthanks to SAM and the power of AI...
-The AI can alert us to the companies with the biggest Earnings Profit Surges.
+And now thanks to our latest update to SAM...
+Our AI can now detect the companies with the biggest Earnings Profit Surges.
 And that’s what gives us a truly groundbreaking advantage.

 SAM isn’t just good at scanning the market.
 It’s also good at the most important element of stock trading…

-It’s finding winners.
+Finding winners.